tabeebyeamin/.NET-Applications/README.md

 # .NET and C# Applications
-Various Applications Created Using C# and .NET Framework in Visual Studio.
-Consists of Console Applications, WinForms Applications and soon, Web Applications.
-I try to use concepts like Client Server, Sockets, Databases whenever possible.
+Various Applications created using C# and .NET Framework in Visual Studio.
+Consists of Console WinForms Applications and soon and Web Applications.
+I use concepts like Client Server, Sockets, Databases.